Bryan De La Cruz Player Props: Marlins vs. Mets

-On Saturday, Bryan De La Cruz (coming off going 0-for-0) and the Miami Marlins face the New York Mets, whose starting pitcher will be Tylor Megill.
-First pitch is at 4:10 PM ET.
+On Sunday, Bryan De La Cruz (coming off going 0-for-4) and the Miami Marlins play the New York Mets, whose starting pitcher will be Kodai Senga.
+First pitch is at 1:40 PM ET.

+In his most recent game he had a hitless showing (0-for-4) against the Mets.

 Bryan De La Cruz Game Info & Props vs. the Mets